 The council now calculates and reports the ratio between the pay of the highest paid employee and the lowest paid employee on an annual basis, and includes this in the Pay Policy.
-The ratio is currently 14.47:1.
+The updated ratio (as at 31st December 2013) is 14.12:1.
 This meets the Government expectation that the pay multiple relationship should be below 20:1 in local government.